IKIM-Essen/ClusterDocs/docs/course/class-07-nextflow.md

                            -> optional /local scratch
 ```

-The Nextflow program remains on shellhost.
+The Nextflow program remains on the interactive node (`shellhost`).
 It reads the pipeline graph, decides
 which tasks are ready, and submits them to Slurm.
 Slurm allocates CPUs, memory,
 time, partitions, and GPUs.
 Scientific computation occurs only in Slurm jobs.
 Compute workers execute generated task wrappers and do not need their own Java